11 Highest-Quality Tennis Strings

 Soft Polyester (Poly)

-Polyester tennis strings are some of the best-selling.
-Unfortunately, with their growing popularity over the past two decades, more and more players have suffered from arm injuries and discomfort, especially when combined with a stiffer tennis racquet.
+Polyester tennis strings are among the best-selling.
+Unfortunately, as they have grown in popularity among players of all levels over the past few decades, more and more players have suffered from arm injuries and discomfort when using them, especially when combined with a stiffer tennis racquet.

-In response, many string manufacturers have introduced updated formulations of their polyester strings with a softer feel that’s easier on a player’s arm, delivering a more comfortable response.
+In response, many string manufacturers have introduced updated formulations of their polyester strings, using additives to produce a softer feel that’s easier on a player’s arm and delivers a more comfortable response.

-These strings are fantastic options for players running into arm issues but still demand the performance of polyester or players looking to transition into polys and are concerned about comfort.
+These strings are fantastic options for players with arm issues who still demand polyester performance attributes or those who want to experiment with or transition to polys but are concerned about comfort.

 It’s worth noting that the comfort associated with softer polys is relative to the classic stiffness of a typical polyester.
-As a result, they’re not as forgiving as a multifilament or natural gut, so if comfort is a top priority, soft polys will likely be too harsh for your needs.
+As a result, while they produce a gentler response, they’re not as forgiving as a multifilament or natural gut, so if comfort is a top priority, this category will likely be too harsh for your needs.

-Considering that, my top pick for the most highest-performance soft poly is Solinco Hyper-G Soft.
+Considering those nuances, my top pick for the highest-performance soft poly is Solinco Hyper-G Soft.

 Solinco Hyper-G Soft